DatSciR/intro_prog_fun/transmitting_science/intro_prog_fun.md

 > — Hadley Wickham ([Advanced R](https://adv-r.hadley.nz/index.html))

 In the example above, the length 4 numeric vector `c(1, 2, 3, 4)`
-(object) have two names: “a” and “b”.
-By doing `mean(x = a)` we link the value of “a” with the name “x” as well.
+(object) has two names: “a” and “b”.

+💡By doing `mean(x = a)` we link the value of “a” with the name “x” as well.
 This link is called a *promise* in R: it is a promise to provide the value of “a”, if “x” is ever needed within the `sum()` function.

 📝Object names should be descriptive and can not have some special characters (`^`, `!`, `$`, `@`, `+`, `-`, `/`, `*`).